sbnguah/MedStatsBook/_book/Normality.md

-A p-value greater than 0.05 indicates we reject the Null hypothesis and thus conclude out data comes from a normally distributed population.
+A p-value greater than 0.05 indicates we reject the Null hypothesis and thus conclude our data comes from a normally distributed population.

 ## Conclusion
 In conclusion, it can be seen from the graphical presentations as well as the formal test that the data we have is coming from a normally distributed population.

-The various test can give contradictory results and so I recommend evaluating the normality of a population, one should first plot the histogram, and Q-Q plot, and then perform one formal test, and combine these results before making the the judgement that numeric data is or is not normally distributed.
+The various tests can give contradictory results so I recommend evaluating the normality of a population, one should first plot the histogram, and Q-Q plot, and then perform one formal test, and combine these results before making the the judgement that numeric data is or is not normally distributed.